-- 1.1 To advise Housing and Environment Scrutiny Committee on the outcome of a legal challenge to the decision taken by Cabinet on 20th March 2024 that Pontllanfraith Leisure Centre would remain permanently closed - 1.2 To seek the views of the Housing and Environment Scrutiny Committee on the proposal that Pontllanfraith Leisure Centre remains permanently closed, with sporting facilities at the adjacent Y Cwmpawd, Pontllanfraith (Centre for Vulnerable Learners) including a 4-court sports hall, changing facilities, and a 3G pitch being made available for community use outside of school hours upon opening in Autumn 2025.
-The proposal would also see use of the 3G pitch on the Pontllanfraith Leisure Centre site cease once the 3G pitch at the adjacent Centre for Vulnerable Learners (CVL) is open for community use. - 1.3 The views of Housing and Environment Scrutiny Committee will be included in a further report to Cabinet for a decision.
+- 1.1 To advise Cabinet on the outcome of a legal challenge to the decision taken by Cabinet on 20th March 2024 that Pontllanfraith Leisure Centre would remain permanently closed - 1.2 To seek Cabinet approval for the indoor facilities at Pontllanfraith Leisure Centre to remain permanently closed, with sporting facilities at the adjacent Y Cwmpawd, Pontllanfraith (Centre for Vulnerable Learners) including a 4-court sports hall, changing facilities, and a 3G pitch being made available for community use outside of school hours upon opening in Summer 2025.
+Cabinet approval is also sought for the use of the 3G pitch on the Pontllanfraith Leisure Centre site to cease once the 3G pitch at the adjacent Centre for Vulnerable Learners (CVL) is open for community use.